madhur/madhur.github.com/_posts/2020-05-01-tools-test-connectivity-linux.markdown

 <a name="netstat"></a>

 # netstat
-[netstat](https://linux.die.net/man/8/netstat) is another one of mine favourite tools.
+[netstat](https://linux.die.net/man/8/netstat) is another one of mine favorite tools.
 Though, it doesn't allow you to test the connectivity with the new host, its the best tool if you want to view the list of already connected hosts.

 ```console